 Why is health care any different?

-Health care is different because the government's been involved in it for so long.
+Healthcare is different because the government's been involved in it for so long.

-And wait till they start doing that with other businesses too.
+And wait till they start doing that with other businesses too, with energy and everything else.

-We're we're faced with real, real challenges here.
+We're faced with real, real challenges here.

 Our target ought to be how do we make this reasonable?